 Getting Your Passion Going to Save the Planet: A Lecture by Sam Lovejoy

-Dr. Evelyn Perry, assistant professor of sociology, was interviewed Aug.
+Dr. Evelyn Perry, associate professor of sociology, was interviewed Aug.
 15 on Milwaukee Public Radio on how diversity works in one Milwaukee neighborhood, and the challenges it faces.